-Premenstrual syndrome (PMS) has lots of symptoms: mood swings, tender breasts, food cravings, fatigue, and of course irritability and depression.
+Premenstrual syndrome (PMS) is a group of symptoms that occur in women, typically between ovulation and a period: they typically start about a week before your period.
+It has lots of symptoms including mood swings, tender breasts, food cravings, fatigue, and of course irritability and depression.

 My period started when I was twelve years old.

 It was at the airport.
 My mum and I had gone to pick up my dad who was returning from a trip.